Qualifying For A Mortgage

-The more liabilities (credit card balances, loan payment obligations etc.) that you have, the higher your total debt service (TDS) ratio will be as this ratio takes into account your debts.
+The more liabilities (credit card balances, loan payment obligations etc.) that you have, the higher your total debt service (TDS) ratio will be, as this ratio takes into account your debts and their monthly payments.

 There is room to have some liabilities without it affecting your mortgage affordability.
 After a certain point, however, the more debt you have the less mortgage you will qualify for.